 - Have provided the names and contact details of two professional referees who can attest to the applicant’s credentials, professionalism and aptitude

 - Have a current Tax File Number (TFN) from the ATO

-- Following the interview, if deemed to be suitable for a position as a DSF Tutor, applicants are required to complete a minimum of five days of training in current research and high quality, evidence-based programs and strategies recognised as effective for individuals with learning difficulties and disabilities.
-Further information regarding the relevant DSF courses can be found in the Tutor Guidelines.
+- If applicants are deemed to be suitable for a position as a DSF Tutor, they are then required to complete a minimum of five days of training in current research and high quality, evidence-based programs and strategies recognised as effective for individuals with learning difficulties and disabilities.
+Further information regarding the relevant DSF courses can be found in the DSF Tutor Guidelines.

 - Teachers with less than two years experience may be considered.
 Their teaching experience will be evaluated on a case-by-case basis by the Tutor Manager.